Reading:

 Keep bringing in new users

 To scale monetization, you’ll need to keep investing in user acquisition.
 Don’t take your foot off the pedal here.
 You’ll always have user churn.
 This requires you to seek new users to grow monetization actively.
+You could also try something such as a pre recorded live stream to do this.

 Hybrid app monetization